Dark City - Director's Cut (1998) **1/2

 Worst of all is the machine gun editing in DC (something that has never sat right with me and which now I flat out can't stand).
 It's so fast-paced that the film has no room to breath and there is almost zero time given to enjoy all the details that undoubtedly went into the production.
 Truly some of the worst editing in any film, in my opinion (in either version, theatrical or Director's Cut).
 Editing of this sort actually fatigues me and causes me to lose focus.
 It's particularly annoying because with better editing, DC could be something great.
 Instead, nothing feels earned; everything is slap dash and surface.
 Again, maybe that works for some, given the plot, but not for me.

-I still don't understand how Proyas went from The Crow (1994), which holds up quite well, to this, and then on to movies I couldn't care less about (none of which I've seen).
+I still don't understand how Proyas went from The Crow (1994) (review), which holds up quite well, to this, and then on to movies I couldn't care less about (none of which I've seen).
 A lot of people thought Proyas was a visionary.
 He turned out to be a director with some disparate ideas that never jelled, and DC was the precursor to the endless crop of ADD superhero/franchise movies that have plagued cinema for more than a quarter century.

 Comments